carlahy/garden/modules/vienna/principles of planning and urbanism.md

 ## reformist urbanism (pre WWII)
 1920s-1930s

-4 typical movements and policies $\rightarrow$ garden cities and settlers' movement; public and social housing; zoning; regional planning
+4 typical movements and policies $\rightarrow$ garden cities; settlers' movement; public and social housing; zoning; regional planning

 The ills of the industrial city and urbanisation should be alleviated by separating the uses (ref.
 Athens Charter published by Le Corbusier, describing the Ville Radieuse).
 Cities are growing and urbanising, we need some organisation $\rightarrow$ conurbation